Principals & Deans (P&D)

 Prevention & Response to Sexual Violence

+In 2015, the President and Provost appointed an Advisory Committee on Prevention and Response to Sexual Violence at the University.
 The Final Report of the Presidential and Provostial Advisory Committee on Prevention and Response to Sexual Violence was released February 2, 2016.
 Composed of tri-campus representatives from among students, staff, and faculty, the committee and its three working groups were tasked with establishing a set of recommendations to prevent and respond to sexual violence at the University of Toronto.

 Read more about the action plan and expert panel on sexual violence policies.